Discipleship Ministry Team

 Ministries:

-Individual and group learning events, Prayer activities.
+Individual and group learning events, prayer activities, fellowship opportunities.

 How to get involved: